IBM-Cloud/get-started-php/README.md

    ```
    {: pre}

-Replace the *API-endpoint* in the command with an API endpoint from the following list.
+Replace the *API-endpoint* in the command with an API endpoint from the following list, note that endpoint region will need to match the region of your space is set in (not the org).

 |URL                             |Region          |
 |:-------------------------------|:---------------|